 The goal of Experiment 3 was to test whether reactivity effects observed for forward and backward pairs in Experiments 1 and 2 would extend to symmetrical pairs.
-Overall, both JOLs and frequency judgments produced positive reactivity effects on symmetrical pairs, and consistent with the previous experiments, neither judgment type was reactive on unrelated pairs.
+Both JOLs and frequency judgments again produced positive reactivity effects on related symmetrical pairs, but neither judgment type was reactive on unrelated pairs.
 Importantly, reactivity on symmetrical pairs occurred regardless of whether participants studied mixed or pure lists, further suggesting that reactivity is not contingent on the context in which items are studied.
 Thus, findings from Experiment 3 align with our previous experiments while providing additional support for a cue-strengthening account.
 Finally, our extension of positive reactivity to symmetrical associates is consistent with Maxwell and Huff (2022) and further suggests that reactivity on more deceptive pair types (e.g., backward and symmetrical associates) may additionally reflect the use of a relational strategy.

 General Discussion

 The present study tested the changed-goal and cue strengthening accounts of JOL reactivity by investigating whether reactivity patterns previously reported on mixed lists (i.e., positive reactivity on related pairs, no reactivity on unrelated pairs; Janes et al., 2018; Maxwell & Huff, 2022; Soderstrom et al., 2015) would emerge when pairs were presented in isolation via pure lists.
 In doing so, each experiment focused exclusively on one type of related paired associate type (forward, backward, or symmetrical) and directly compared it to unrelated pairs within both mixed- and pure-list contexts.
 A secondary goal was to further test whether reactivity effects were unique to JOLs.
-Therefore, in addition to the JOL versus no-JOL comparison traditionally used to explore reactivity, each experiment also included a group of participants who completed a frequency judgment task in lieu of providing JOLs.
+Therefore, in addition to the JOL versus no-JOL comparison traditionally used to explore reactivity, each experiment also included a group of participants who completed a frequency-judgment task in lieu of providing JOLs.
 This additional comparison group was included to evaluate whether any observed reactivity patterns would occur when a non-metacognitive judgment task was used.

 Overall, Experiment 1 replicated previous JOL reactivity patterns for mixed lists (e.g., Janes et al., 2018, Maxwell & Huff, 2022, Soderstrom et al., 2015), such that JOLs produced positive reactivity on forward pairs but were not reactive on unrelated pairs.
-Importantly, this reactivity pattern extended to pure lists in all three experiments, suggesting that reactivity is not driven by changes in participant study goals.
+Importantly, this reactivity pattern extended to pure lists, indicating that reactivity is not driven by changes in participant study goals.
 Additionally, all observed reactivity on JOLs extended to frequency judgments, providing additional evidence that reactivity effects are driven by the encoding task strengthening relatedness cues used at retrieval rather than via a comparative process as posited by the changed-goal hypothesis.
 This replication of reactivity patterns with mixed lists and extension of previously reported reactivity patterns to pure lists adds to a growing body of literature indicating that JOLs are reactive on forward pairs, while also demonstrating that this reactivity is not contingent on list composition.
 Experiments 2 and 3 then showed that these positive reactivity patterns for both JOLs and frequency judgments extend to backward and symmetrical paired associates, respectively.
 Thus, across experiments and list types, negative reactivity for unrelated pairs as reported by Mitchum et al. (2016) consistently failed to occur.
-Therefore, a key finding from the present study is that JOLs consistently produce positive reactivity on related pairs but no reactivity on unrelated pairs, regardless of the context in which pairs are presented.
+Therefore, a key finding from the present study is that JOLs consistently produce positive reactivity on related pairs but no reactivity on unrelated pairs, regardless of the experimental design in which pairs are presented.